telerik/winforms-docs/gridview/editors/customizing-editor-behavior.md

 # Customizing editor behavior

 The look and behavior of grid editors can be changed programmatically.
-This can be done either in CellBeginEdit or in CellEditorInitialized event.
+This can be done either in __CellBeginEdit__ or in __CellEditorInitialized__ events.

-* __CellBeginEdit__ event is fired when the editor is created
+* __CellBeginEdit:__ Fired when the editor is created.

-* __CellEditorInitialized__ is fired when the editor is created and initialized with a predefined set of properties
+* __CellEditorInitialized:__ Fired when the editor is created and initialized with a predefined set of properties.

 The following sample demonstrates how to change the default ForeColor of __GridSpinEditor__: